wcanetti/pubsub-to-bq/README.md

 7) Leave all the other parameters with the options selected by default and press "RUN JOB".

-### Streaming Inserts to BigQuery with Cloud Dataflow CUSTOM Job
+### Streaming Pipeline with Batch Loads / Streaming Inserts to BigQuery with Cloud Dataflow CUSTOM Job

 Prerequisite 1: Create a BigQuery table in the project and dataset of your preference named "customers_delta".
 Use the *schema_customers_delta.json* file attached to this project (within the other_resources subfolder) to set the schema to the created table using the option "edit as text".